Twins vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Max Scherzer (12-5) to the mound for his 24th start this season.
+- Jordan Montgomery (8-10) will take to the mound for the Rangers and make his 26th start of the season.

-- He has earned a quality start 12 times in 23 starts this season.
+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Scherzer has started 23 games this season, and he's lasted five or more innings 19 times.
-He averages 5.7 innings per appearance.
+- Montgomery has pitched five or more innings in seven straight games and will look to extend that streak.

 |Opponent